mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

   - Move Window: Initiate Window Move -> <Super><Alt>
   - Grid: just <Super> not <Super><Control> for Left Maximize and Right Maximize.
 Top Maximize, Bottom do nothing.
 - Put Linux-XPS-15/custom keymap in ~/.xkb, and add `xkbcomp $HOME/.xkb/custom $DISPLAY` to `~/.xsessionrc`. *Not sure why this seems to work on Ubuntu MATE 18.04 when it does not work on Ubuntu Unity 16.04.*
 - `sudo apt install autokey-gtk`; run Autokey, quit.
 Swap in `autokey/data` for `~/.config/autokey/data`.
 Manually add it to Startup Items.
+Use the command `(autokey &)` to avoid the issue where Ctrl-N on desktop pops up both ~ and the AutoKey config window.
 - Replace ~/.mozilla/firefox folder with backup from previous installation
 - Add to ~/.profile: `# enable smooth scrolling in Firefox  \n  export MOZ_USE_XINPUT2=1` (doesn't take effect right away even if you . .profile; need to log out/in, or start FF from terminal while setting that var)
 - In `/etc/dbus-1/system.d/org.freedesktop.UPower.conf`, change `<allow send_destination="org.freedesktop.UPower" send_interface="org.freedesktop.UPower.KbdBacklight"/>` to `deny`.